wwiigf/my-cookbook/sides/cornbread.md

 ## Notes

-- The secret to non-crumbly cornbread is the oil AND butter combination
 - Preheating the cast iron creates an amazing crispy crust
 - Don't overmix - this leads to tough, dense cornbread
-- The honey in the batter plus honey for serving gives it the perfect sweetness
-- This cornbread stays moist for days (if it lasts that long)

 ---